eosdac/eosdac-contracts/daccustodian/README.md

 ##### Parameters:

-     cand          - The account id for the candidate nominating. requestedpay  - A string representing the asset they would like to be paid as custodian.
+	cand		- The account id for the candidate nominating. requestedpay	- A string representing the asset they would like to be paid as custodian. dac_id		- The ID for the DAC

 ##### Post Condition: